usharesoft/appcenter-docs/admin/en/source/pages/architecture/deployment-example.rst

 High Availability can be attained with the redundancy of all services.
 However, the database and the LDAP service have not yet been tested with the clustering mode.

-For the moment we recommends using the “security options” for these services.
+For the moment we recommend using the “security options” for these services.
 This is a point of failure.

 All other services can be clustered.
 For clustering a service you will need a pool of load balancers (physical or virtual).